Skip to main content

 VERVE-102 is a single-course in vivo liver base editing medicine that aims to inactivate PCSK9 like VERVE-101.
 VERVE-102 uses the same base editor and guide RNA for PCSK9 but a different lipid nanoparticle (LNP) delivery system than VERVE-101.
 VERVE-102 has two principal differences from VERVE-101.
 First, VERVE-102 includes a different ionizable lipid from VERVE-101.
 VERVE-102’s ionizable lipid has already been used in third-party clinical trials of gene editing product candidates and has been well tolerated in these trials.
 Second, the incorporation of GalNAc allows the LNP in VERVE-102 to access liver cells using either the asialoglycoprotein receptor (ASGPR) or the low-density lipoprotein receptor (LDLR).

-We plan to initiate the Heart-2 Phase 1b trial of VERVE-102 in patients with HeFH or premature coronary artery disease in the second quarter of 2024.
+VERVE-102 is currently being evaluated in our Heart-2 Phase 1b clinical trial in patients with HeFH or premature coronary artery disease.

 We believe our PCSK9 product candidates have the potential to treat a broad population of patients and plan to take a stepwise approach for clinical development, starting with the HeFH population before larger patient groups with established ASCVD.
 Following an evaluation of clinical data from the Heart-1 and the Heart-2 trials, we plan to initiate a randomized, placebo-controlled Phase 2 clinical trial of either VERVE-101 or VERVE-102.